0xPolygonID/docs/docs/issuer/credential-marketplace.md

 ## Ecosystem

-The Ecosystem page shows all the projects involved in the Polygon ID environment, be they verifiers, issuers or integrators.
+The Ecosystem page shows all the projects involved in the Polygon ID environment, be they verifiers, issuer, integrators and wallet providers.
 Those are organizations that really stand out with their solutions for the Digital Identity challenge by leveraging at least one of Polygon ID’s tools and products.

 <div align="center">
 <img src= {useBaseUrl("img/credential-marketplace/ecosystem.png")} align="center" length="100" width="600" />